strohs/aws-cda-notes/study-notes.md

 Simple Storage Service (S3)
 =============================================================
 Simple storage service provides secure, durable, highly-scalable object storage.
-The date is spread across multiple devices and facilities
+The data is spread across multiple devices and facilities

-### S3 Basics
+## S3 Basics
-* S3 is object based (allows you to upload files)
+* (E) S3 is object based (allows you to upload files)
-* Files can be from 0 Bytes to 5TB
+* (E) Files can be from **0 Bytes to 5TB**
+* (E) there is unlimited storage, AWS will add more storage as needed
-* files are stored in buckets
+* (E) files are stored in buckets
-* S3 is a universal namespace, names must be unique globally
+* (E) S3 is a universal namespace, names must be unique globally
-* S3 will automatically creates a DNS for your bucket
+* (E) S3 will automatically creates a DNS for your bucket
     * https://s3[-us-east-1].amazonaws.com/yourbucketname
         * part in square brackets my no longer by needed
     * buckets are a universal namespace, cannot have duplicate bucket name across regions
-* when you successfully upload an object, you'll receive a HTTP 200 code
+* (E) when you successfully upload an object, you'll receive a HTTP 200 code
-* Built for 99.99% availability
+* (E) Built for 99.99% availability
-* Built for 99.999999999% durability (the eleven nines guarantee)
+* (E) Built for 99.999999999% durability (the eleven nines guarantee)
 * Tiered storage is available
 * Lifecycle management
 * Versioning
 * Encryption
-* you control access to your buckets using Access Control Lists (ACL) or Bucket Policies
+* you control access to your buckets using:
+    * Access Control Lists (ACL)
+        * can be applied at the object level
+        * A document that defines who can access a particular bucket or object.
+Each bucket and object in Amazon S3 has an ACL.
+The document defines what each type of user can do, such as write and read permissions.
+    * Bucket Policies
+        * bucket policies can only be applied at the bucket level
+        * A bucket policy is a resource-based AWS Identity and Access Management (IAM) policy that grants other AWS accounts or IAM users access to an S3 bucket.
+Bucket policies supplement, and in many cases, replace ACL-based access policies
-* by default, buckets and all objects stored in them are private
+* (E) by default, buckets and all objects stored in them are private

-### Data Consistency Model
+## Data Consistency Model
-* **read after write consistency** for PUTS of new objects
+* (E) **read after write consistency** for PUTS of *new objects*
     * you'll be able to read the object immediately
-* Eventual consistency for **overwrite PUTS and DELETES (can take time to propagate)**
+* (E) Eventual consistency for **overwrite PUTS and DELETES (can take time to propagate)**
-* updates are **atomic** you'll either get the new data or else the old data
+* (E) updates are **atomic** you'll either get the new data or else the old data

-### S3 is a simple key/value store
+## S3 is a simple key/value store
+(E)
 * Key - the name of the object
-    * stored lexigraphically
+    * stored lexicographically
     * to improve performance you may want to add random letters to beginning of file name in order to spread your files across S3 storage
 * Value - the object data (a sequence of bytes)